Anismhamid/server/ReadMe.md

 ### Get Single User by ID (GET /api/users/:userId)

--   **_*To retrieve details of a specific user, you can access this route if you have the proper permissions (Admin, Moderator, or the same user)*_**
+-   To retrieve details of a specific user, you can access this route if you have the proper permissions (Admin, Moderator, or the same user)

 #### Request:

--   Authorization : AdminToken
+-   Authorization : Admin or Moderator or same user Token

 ### Response: